How Expert Rankings Work

 Radical transparency can be useful, but a fully exposed scoring formula would make the system easier to exploit.
 Trust products fail when users can reverse-engineer every weight and threshold.
 For that reason, we share principles and input categories publicly while keeping some internal thresholds, weighting logic, and abuse heuristics private.

-Not all proof is equal.
+Not all results are equal.
 Evidence tied to real clients, measurable outcomes, and coherent context generally carries more trust weight than vague claims, isolated screenshots, or submissions that cannot be understood independently.
-We review proof for clarity, authenticity, relevance, and whether it strengthens or weakens confidence in a public profile.
+We review results for clarity, authenticity, relevance, and whether it strengthens or weakens confidence in a public profile.

 Testimonial Handling